Agricultural genetics

 Protecting seed, tubers, and asexually reproduced plants

-Our law firm not only defends our clients’ agricultural rights – we are also on the forefront of efforts to educate the public about the importance of existing seed laws.
+Our law firm not only defends our clients’ agricultural rights – we are also at the forefront of efforts to educate the public about the importance of existing seed laws.
 These laws were created by Congress and state legislatures to ensure the uniformity and high quality of seeds for farmers.
 As part of a seed certification procedure, extensive scientific testing ensures that seed supplied to America’s farmers is of the highest quality.
 We are proud of our part in the educational initiative known as “Farmers Yield Initiative.”

 This group consists of leading universities, private entities, and public seed certifying agencies that collaborate to promote the importance of our nation’s seed laws to the American farmer.
 One way Farmers Yield Initiative communicates that information to the public is in its yearly publication, shown here.